TL;DR

 The data model for this table is pretty simple, I’m using the following attributes:

-as the range (sort) key
+scan_dateas the hash keyscreen_nameas the range (sort) key

 Beware of the reserved words on DynamoDB.

-Now, I need to query the table by user, because my graph is on a per user basis.
+Now, I need to query the table by user, because my graph is on a per-user basis.
 To do so, I’ve used a Global Secondary Index (GSI):

-as the sort key, as my data needs to be ordered by date for HighCharts
+screen_nameas the hash keyscan_dateas the sort key, as my data needs to be ordered by date for HighCharts

 Users table

-At this stage, for users table, I’m using a Scan
+At this stage, for the users table, I’m using a Scan on DynamoDB to retrieve the full list of users.

 API Gateway

-API method, and apply some transformation using Apache’s Velocity Templating Language (VTL).
-Warning the AWS Service Method to interact with DynamoDB is a POST
+To get data from DynamoDB, we will need to create a GET API method, and apply some transformation using Apache’s Velocity Templating Language (VTL).
+Beware: the AWS service method to interact with DynamoDB is a POST method.

 Integrated Request - Mapping Template

-In this mapping, we are passing the input param to the KeyConditionExpression
+In this mapping, we are passing the input parameter to the KeyConditionExpression, and we query the index (GSI).

 Integrated Response